stratisMarkou/random-walks/random-walks/book/topology/003-connectivity.md

 Thus, $f(X)$ is {prf:ref}`connected<topology:def-connected>`.
 :::

+We now prove a more general version of a standard theorem in analysis: the intermediate value theorem.
+Note that our notion of connectivity makes the proof of the intermediate value theorem very short and elegant.

 :::{prf:theorem} Intermediate value theorem
 Suppose $f: X \to \mathbb{R}$ is continuous and $X$ is connected.